Liver Support Formula

 - Actions: Nourish Liver Yin and Blood, Subdue Liver Yang

-- Indications: Occasional irritability, depression, agitation, Supports healthy skin, timidity, noise sensitivity, territoriality, Occasional muscle twitches, low-grade itch, tight or bunched muscles or neck spasm, separation anxiety, mild fear aggression, Fine powdery dander, Support healthy liver enzyme levels, Occasional forelimb weakness, Weight loss despite good appetite
+- Indications: Supports healthy skin, timidity, noise sensitivity, territoriality, Occasional muscle twitches, Occasional separation anxiety, low-grade itch, tight or bunched muscles or neck spasm, mild fear aggression, Fine powdery dander, Support healthy liver enzyme levels, Occasional forelimb weakness, Weight loss despite good appetite, Occasional irritability, depression, agitation in animals

 - Contraindications: Avoid use in animals with signs of Dampness.